shubhamgoel2525/ReactWeather/README.md

 # ReactWeather
-A simple react app that fetches city weather updates using DarkSky API.
+A simple react app that fetches city weather updates using OpenWeatherMap API.

 ## Run